 Summary

-The Mini Countryman is medium-sized five-door SUV and the largest offering the the Mini range.
+The Mini Countryman is medium-sized five-door SUV and the largest offering in the Mini range.
 This is the third-generation model, which is available to order as standard with a petrol mild-hybrid powertrain, alongside an all-electric model which we cover here.

 What will be most noticeable for many people is how much larger the new Countryman is compared to the previous model.
 In fact, it’s longer than a Nissan Qashqai.